JLBLine/WODEN/docs/sphinx/testing/script_testing.rst

 Absolute Accuracy
 ^^^^^^^^^^^^^^^^^^^^^^^^
 There is no imaging here, but runs an end-to-end simulation with a set of array layouts and sky models that should yield exact visibilities.
-The exact method is described in the JOSS paper
+The exact method is described in the JOSS paper.

-The scripts run here are the scripts I used to create the plot in the JOSS paper.
+The scripts run here are the exact scripts I used to create the plot in the JOSS paper.

-.. todo:: write the JOSS paper section and work out how to link back to this
+.. todo:: Link the JOSS paper here once published

 Single Component Models
 ^^^^^^^^^^^^^^^^^^^^^^^^